SQream/sqream_docs/installation_guides/installing_monit.rst

 Getting Started
 ===============

-Before installing SQreamDB with Monit, verify that you have followed the required :ref:`recommended pre-installation configurations <recommended_pre-installation_configurations>`.
+Before installing SQreamDB with Monit, verify that you have followed the required :ref:`pre-installation_configurations` section.

 The procedures in the **Installing Monit** guide must be performed on each SQreamDB cluster node.